MunasheMuk2/StackSmartGuide/README.md

 ### Unsolved bugs

-1. On the vehicle guide page the main header was appearing lower on the page and could not push it updwards by attempting to add margin.
+1. On the vehicle guide page the main header is appearing lower than it should without any CSS at the start of the page and could not push it updwards by attempting to add margin.
 As the space at the top is only small I left the header as it is.

-### Future development

-Future development will focus on optimizing the functionality of the pallet calculator so it can calculate stackable pallets and provide vehicle recommendation based on manual length and width input.

 ---
 ## Design